What Contractors Need To Know About Google Knowledge Panels

 When Anuran Das asked me to speak with his community of Indian entrepreneurs, I knew immediately this session would be different.

-His audience isn’t made up of tech insiders or agency veterans who already have perfectly polished websites and PR teams.
+His audience isn’t made up of tech insiders or agency veterans who already have knowledge panels or perfectly polished websites and PR teams,

 These are founders, traders, network marketers, salon owners, and young strivers who want what every entrepreneur wants: a chance to build something meaningful, to increase their income, and to earn trust in a global marketplace.